ofoghluciaran/Olympics-2024-Azure-Data-Engineering-Project/README.md

 ### Data Transformation

-- **Azure Databricks**: Spark-based notebooks have been used to clean, transform, and prepare the data.
-This involves data normalization, feature engineering, and aggregations to make the data ready for analysis.
+- **Azure Databricks**: Utilized Spark-based notebooks to clean, transform, and prepare the data.
+Python and Spark were employed for data normalization, feature engineering, and aggregations.
+- **Python**: Custom scripts were used for specific data manipulation and processing tasks.
+- **SQL**: Queries written to handle structured data transformations and aggregations.

 ### Data Warehousing and Analysis